 I had become accustomed to not hearing back at all from job advertisers in New Zealand, so I was surprised when the phone rang virtually within hours of sending my application.
 This in itself was quite an amazing turn of events, but it got better.
 They agreed I had that Royal Flush of Recruitment– a matching Skill Set!
 AND they were actually prepared to pay double the paltry amounts being offered in New Zealand to do the job.
 I nearly fainted.
 After being flown to Auckland for an interview and without having to do any absurd ‘tasks’ that involved unblocking drains or doing a spot of rat poisoning, I got the job.
 The company paid for the transport of our household belongings, pets and initial accommodation in Newcastle and by the end of 2010 I was shipping steel out of Newcastle to New Zealand.

 At first blush you could be forgiven for thinking that Newcastle is just another industrial town built hastily around the steelworks, which was now my workplace.
 But Newcastle is better than that.
 It knows it’s a bit bogan but it is what it is and it makes no excuses for it.
 That I had gone to the only place in Australia to have ever suffered a fatal earthquake was an irony that was not lost on me but as a result of the 1989 quake, a lot of the low-quality constructions had been demolished and replaced and the ones of historic significance restored, giving it a delightful mix of old versus new.
-Newcastle also boasts some of the best beaches in Australia and there were some wonderful quirky places for Sarah and me to explore in the central city.
-The Hunter Valley wine region was only about an hour’s drive away and the Honeysuckle waterfront area which was rebuilt after the earthquake, was a place where we spent many a lazy Sunday sipping a cold drink and people watching.
+Newcastle also boasts some of the best beaches in Australia and there were some wonderful quirky places for my daughter and me to explore in the central city.
+The Hunter Valley wine region was only about an hour’s drive away and the Honeysuckle waterfront area which was rebuilt after the earthquake, was a place where we spent many a lazy Sunday sipping cold beers and people watching.